-- Election of seven directors named in the proxy statement; - Advisory vote to approve the compensation of our executive officers disclosed in the proxy statement; - Advisory vote regarding the frequency for which stockholders will have an advisory vote to approve the compensation paid to certain executive officers; - · Ratification of appointment of Grant Thornton LLP as our independent registered public accounting firm for 2017; - Approval of an amendment to our Amended and Restated Certificate of Incorporation to authorize 4,000,000 shares of preferred stock, as described in Proposal 5 in the proxy statement; and - Transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- Election of seven directors named in the proxy statement; - · Advisory vote to approve the compensation of our executive officers disclosed in the proxy statement; - Ratification of appointment of Grant Thornton LLP as our independent registered public accounting firm for 2018; - Approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of our Class A Common Stock from 90,000,000 shares to 180,000,000 shares, as described in Proposal 4 in the proxy statement; and - · Transaction of such other business as may properly come before the meeting or any adjournment thereof.

-Record Date: You can vote if you were a stockholder of record on March 30, 2017.
+Record Date: You can vote if you were a stockholder of record on March 29, 2018.